 - Relate to difficult emotions with greater ease

 - Reduce caregiver fatigue and balance compassion for self and others

 - Teach simple self-compassion practices to patients, students or clients

-The retreat is led by two leading certified Mindful Self-Compassion teachers in Australia, Kathleen Cator & Tina Gibson.
+The retreat is led by leading certified Mindful Self-Compassion teacher Kathleen Cator.